Konica C35 AF

-The Konica C35 AF was the first mass-produced autofocus camera. it was first released in November 1977.
+The Konica C35 AF, released in November 1977, was the first mass-produced autofocus camera.

 Features

 This was an autofocus version of the Konica C35 Automatic camera.
 It featured a fixed-aperture Hexanon 38 mm f/2.8 autofocus lens with a leaf shutter, a built-in electronic flash, and an automatic exposure system to select the appropriate shutter speed.
 The film advance was mechanical.